poilu/documentation/readme.txt

 == Upgrade Notice ==

-= 1.4.1 =
+= 1.5.0 =
-This release has been tested with WordPress 4.8.
+This release contains several fixes and improvements.